juliogonzalez/cp-installssl/README.md

 You have an example at this very same repository.

+# Bash wrapper

+Inside the **wrapper** folder you will find a bash script, which can be useful to combine cp-intallssl and acme.sh to autorenew and install certificates.

+Checkout its **README.md** for more information.

 # Restrictions

 The script will only work with cPanel installations supporting the JSON API v2, and using SSL.

-Also note that you will need cURL enabled in PHP at the instance where you plan to run this script (does not need to be the same running cPanel.
+Also note that you will need cURL enabled in PHP at the instance where you plan to run this script (does not need to be the same running cPanel).

 # License